fmottes/jax-morph/README.md

 ---
 # Reference

-If you use Jax-Morph, please cite:
+If you use Jax-Morph, please cite the published paper linked in the release notes.
+The following citation is for the preprint version:

 ```
 @article{deshpandemottes2025,